Boonstra/Slideshow/readme.txt

 *   Added Norwegian translation by A. Nonymous.
 *   Updated Persian translation by W3Design.
 *   Updated German translation by A. Nonymous.
-*	Updated Brazilian Portuguese by A. Nonymous.
+*	Updated Brazilian Portuguese translation by A. Nonymous.

 = 2.2.21 =
 *	Compatible with WordPress 3.9.